cds-mipt/cds-segmentation/README.md

 **cvat.py** - functions for mask reading from xml cvat labeling

-**video_creator.py** - python script for creation of video from two or one image sequences
+**video_creator.py** - python script for creation of video from two or one folders with image sequences

 ## Folders in the repository: